hasabTech/blog/Git - What Actually is VCS/README.md

 ![image](./images/git-what-actually-is-vcs/image3.png)

-As you revisions, refinement, research and/or modifications increases, so would your files because you want to _keep track_ of what you are doing and how you are doing it.
+As revisions, refinement, research and/or modifications increases, so would your files because you want to _keep track_ of what you are doing and how you are doing it.

 But wait...
 Even after all that hassle, you can keep track of versions of files but you still cannot track what you have been editing all this time, right?